wilbowma/mttex/README.md

   being omitted.
 * `nosigplan` -- This option disables ACM/SIGPLAN specific features, such as `natbib` citation style.
 You'll want this option to use the new `acmart` style.
+* `notitlecaps` -- This option disables automagic title-case in title and section headings.
 * `techrpt` -- This option enables features formatting a technical appendix, such as `\usepackage{fullpage}`
 * `paper` -- This option disables features for formatting a technical appendix.
 This